Easy-Load Kiln Assembly Instructions printer-friendly page icon

 Easy Load Arch

-After the heating elements are turned off the insulation will slowly lose its heat and the kiln and ware will cool down.
+After the heating elements are turned off, the insulation slowly loses its heat, and the kiln and ware cool down.
 L&L uses a special coating on the firebrick to help prevent brick dusting.

 OPTIONAL POWERED BOTTOM

 Some Easy-Load models have optional powered bottoms available.
-These are useful if you need to fire faster, have a heavy load or are going to very high fire (they will improve overall element life because the elements won’t have to work as hard to get there).
-The powered bottoms also offer more control over the accuracy of the temperature at the bottom of the kiln.
+These are useful if you need to fire faster, have a heavy load, or are going to very high fire (they will improve overall element life because the elements won’t have to work as hard to get there).
+The powered bottoms also offer more control over the temperature accuracy at the bottom of the kiln.
 There should be a 1” to 1-1/2” air space between the bottom and the first hearth shelf (in other words, set the first hearth shelf on 1” or 1-1/2” ceramic spacers).
 Keep spacers at least ½” away from the edge of the element grooves on the bottom.
-Use Option C in the hidden menu of the control).
+Use Option C in the hidden menu of the control.

 CRACKS IN THE BRICKS

-It is quite normal to get hairline cracks in firebricks.
-They are caused by the expansion and contraction of the firebrick as it heats and cools.
-It generally does not make sense to cement these hairline cracks.
+It is pretty standard to get hairline cracks in firebricks.
+These cracks are caused by the firebrick's expansion and contraction as it heats and cools.
+It generally does not make sense to cement these cracks.

 PARTS TO KEEP ON HAND

-If you are operating in a production environment it is imperative that you stock certain spare parts if you must prevent down time.
-While we do our best to ship parts quickly and to keep all parts in stock we cannot be responsible for your downtime.
+If you are operating in a production environment, you should stock certain spare parts to prevent downtime.
+While we do our best to ship parts quickly and to keep all parts in stock, we cannot be responsible for your downtime.
 We recommend the following parts be kept on hand:

 1. Complete set of elements